-Hulu keeps shutting down or crashes on your device if there is bad data present in your system’s modules or if Hulu itself is in an error state.
+Hulu keeps shutting down or crashing on your device if there is bad data present in your system’s modules or if Hulu itself is in an error state.
 This is a very common problem that occurs in almost all platforms including Fire Stick, Smart TVs, Desktop machines, etc.

 What causes Hulu to Shut Down or Crash?

 This is a known issue since the start of this year and Hulu officials are ‘working to resolve the problem’ according to the official support.
-Here are some of the reasons why we think the crashing is happening:
+Here are some of the reasons why we think the crash is happening:

 - Bad cache and application data

 These are the common issues that are most prevalent in older devices and smart TVs.

 How to Fix Hulu Crashing or Shutting Down?